Skip to content

 What Snollo Reads from Your Apple Watch

 Every sensor on your Apple Watch contributes to the picture.
-Snollo reads all of them, feeding a suite of CoreML models that run entirely on your device.
+Snollo reads all of them, feeding a suite of on-device models that run entirely on your iPhone.

 Beat-to-beat interval variation throughout the night — the most sensitive marker of recovery quality and autonomic nervous system balance.